 - Equifax: 888-766-0008

 You can also seek a freeze on your credit.
 You must pay for the freeze, but the cost is usually nominal – $10 or so.
 Use the same contact numbers above to place the freeze with each institution.

 To its credit, Anthem is stepping up to assist customers at this time as well.
 The company is arranging for free credit monitoring for you through AllClear ID.
 Anthem is also providing you with free identity theft insurance through the same company.
 If a problem arises, AllClear will work to resolve it and cover the costs of doing so through the insurance.
 Visit AnthemFacts.com to learn more about the free protection.

-The Anthem hack is not just another company suffering a data breach given the exposure of social security numbers.
+The Anthem Blue Cross data breach is not just another company suffering a hack given the exposure of social security numbers.
 If you are or have been a customer of Anthem, make sure to take steps to protect your identity and credit profile.

 Richard A. Chapo, Esq.